chris-geek/file-downloader/README.md

 ## Using as a library

+You can download the latest jar from the Releases tab on GitHub and add file-download-<version>.jar to your classpath.
 The simplest way to use file downloader is the following:

     HttpDownloader downloader = new HttpDownloader();
-    DownloadEntry entry = new DownloadEntry("http://it.apache.contactlab.it//httpd/httpd-2.4.27.tar.gz", "/tmp");
+    DownloadEntry entry = new DownloadEntry("http://www-us.apache.org/dist//httpd/httpd-2.2.34.tar.gz", "/tmp");
     downloader.download(entry);

-In the above example we provide a HTTP(s) URL (http://it.apache.contactlab.it//httpd/httpd-2.4.27.tar.gz) and a local path.
+In the above example we provide a HTTP(s) URL (http://www-us.apache.org/dist//httpd/httpd-2.2.34.tar.gz) and a local path.
 The local path can be either a directory or file.
 If it is a directory, the original file name will be used for the downloaded file.